nhsuk/gp-finder/README.md

 ## Application development

-Start by cloning the repo and all submodules i.e. `git clone https://github.com/nhsuk/profiles.git && git submodule update --init --recursive`
+Start by cloning the repo and all submodules i.e. `git clone https://github.com/nhsuk/profiles.git && cd profiles/ && git submodule update --init --recursive`

 Run the application with Docker via `docker-compose up --build --force-recreate`.
 This will build an image based on the code in the current working directory and start it running.
 It will most likely be available locally on http://localhost:3000 as long as the port exposed in `docker-compose.yml` is `3000`.